boswellp/BotFramework/README.md

 The app is based on the MBF document <a href="https://docs.botframework.com/en-us/node/builder/overview/">version</a> and an earlier SarahSays version that is <a href="https://blogs.msdn.microsoft.com/sarahsays/2016/">archived</a>.

-One needs a Microsoft Account (I've had a Hotmail account since ages), then an <a href="https://portal.azure.com/">Azure Portal</a> account.
+One needs a Microsoft Account (I've had a Hotmail account since ages), then an <a href="https://portal.azure.com/">Azure Portal</a> account where you need to opean a Subscription.

 Then go to <a href="http://www.botframework.com">Microsoft Bot Framework</a> and sign in with your Microsoft Account.
 Register a bot.
 When you click Edit to edit the bot configuration, click "Manage Microsoft App and password" and make sure that the <a href="https://apps-dev.microsoft.com">Application Registration Portal</a> picks up your Bot Framework AppId.
 The APR has the ApplicationId for the bot (in the app.js, it is MY_APP_ID).
 Click "Generate New Password" to do just that.
 Copy as it is "MY_APP_PASSWORD in app.js.